 The main limitations of this study are the definition of "homogeneous enough" and the fact that it is limited to tibiae XCTII scans.
 The ROI homogeneity has an important impact on the analysis quality.
 As proposed earlier, ROI homogeneity could be assessed in another way to be able to propose a more precise ROI filtering for fitting.
-More investigations could be performed to improve the model for highly heterogeneous ROIs but as it concerns mainly ROI with low stiffness the impact on FEA models can be negligible.
-Similar study could be performed using XCTII radii scans to confirm the low differences between anatomical locations for coarser resolution.
+More investigations could be performed to improve the model for highly heterogeneous ROIs, but as it concerns mainly ROI with low stiffness the impact on FEA models can be negligible.
+A similar study could be performed on XCTII radii scans to confirm the low differences between anatomical locations for coarser resolution.

-In conclusions, the sample analyzed in the this study have similar morphology that data reported in the literature.
-We find no differences in fabric-elasticity relationships between healthy and OI trabecular bone if the ROI is homogeneous enough.
-[Indermaur 2021] shown that compressive behavior of OI bone tissue is similar to healthy control.
-If tensile and shearing behaviors agree, fabric-strength relationships will hold too.
-Therefore, OI bone fragility might mostly result from the decrease in BV/TV and loss of homogeneity in its organization.
+In conclusions, the samples analysed in the present study had similar morphology compared to data reported in the literature.
+We couln’t find differences in fabric-elasticity relationships between healthy and OI trabecular bone, when the ROIs were homogeneous enough.
+[Indermaur 2021] could show that the compressive behaviour of OI bone tissue is similar to the one of healthy control.
+If the tensile and shearing behaviour is similar as well, fabric-strength relationships will hold too.
+Therefore, OI bone fragility might mostly result from the decrease in BV/TV and the loss of homogeneity in its organization.

 Acknowledgements